msolomon/argo/spec.md

   This extra BitSet would set one bit in order for each potentially-deduplicatable type encountered in the message, in order.
 This could work around client-side inefficiency in bimodal deduplication patterns.
   However, this seems unlikely to be enough of a problem to justify the complexity.
+- Default values.
+Fields could be marked (in the query or the schema, with query taking precedence) with a default value.
+  Ideally, we would reserve a value (similar to Absent, Null, Error) to indicate when the default is used.
+  (Alternatively, we could reserve/pun the first slot in the backreferences when a type ever uses a default.)
+  This would avoid ever sending the full value, instead of sending it once.
+  This would work best for very large strings which first appear very late in the message, or for non-deduplicatable types (like VARINT) with large encodings which appear many many times.
+  These use cases seem to niche to justify the additional complexity.
+- `@stream` and `@defer` will likely require additional support.
+  [#12](https://github.com/msolomon/argo/issues/12) covers some of this.
+  In addition, _Blocks_ will need to become extensible.
+  One scheme for this is to number each block in the same way as _Backreferences_.
+  Then each new message begins with a Block section, but each block is prefixed with its backreference number.
+  Alternatively, we could include all blocks, but I expect that will mostly be a bunch of zeroes.
+  It will also need to support blocks not seen in the original message (though the possibilities will be known from the query).
+- Constant values, outside of `CONST_STRING` for stream/defer.
+  These are natural extensions, but have no use yet in GraphQL.

 # C. Legal